Uncertainty in AI-driven Monte Carlo simulations: Metropolis Algorithm

 \subsubsection{Deep Ensemble}

-We adopt a deep ensemble approach \cite{garipov_loss_2018, lakshminarayanan_simple_nodate} to estimate the precision of the predicted gradient components using \(N\) independently trained RCNN models, \EK{resulting in N distinct predictions.
-The difference in the predictions stems from two main factors: their training on different datasets and the convergence of stochastic optimization algorithms to a local minimum in the model loss}.
-Consequently, each model provides a slightly different estimate of the gradient components: \EK{ }
+We adopt a deep ensemble approach \cite{garipov_loss_2018, lakshminarayanan_simple_nodate} to estimate the precision of the predicted gradient components using $N$ independently trained RCNN models, resulting in $N$ distinct predictions.
+As all models are trained on the same dataset, the difference in their predictions stems from the random initialization of their parameters and from the convergence of stochastic optimization algorithms to a local minimum in the model loss.
+Consequently, each model provides a slightly different estimate of the gradient components: